 Below are some frequently asked questions and associated answers.
 Please review these before contacting the Students’ Union with questions.

 Sometimes when your existing coverage is provided through a parent, you don’t always have the plan information directly.
 You can access the necessary information on a claim card, which is provided to every plan member, or by logging into your online claims website.
 You can also call you carrier and ask for the necessary information.
 Insurance providers can provide you proof of coverage letters that include the necessary details and validate that you have existing coverage.

 Yes.
-You can add a dependent (spouse, common law partner or one child) for an additional payment.
+You are able to add a single dependent (spouse, common law partner or one child), or more than one dependent for an additional payment.
 The prices are as follows:

 The Students’ Union plan is applied to all members who are registered in 6 or more units, or who are registered in a program of 26 weeks or longer in duration.
 The period of coverage is 12 months.

 The short answer is ‘yes, unless you want to keep both’.

 All status First Nation Students who are not covered by a First Nations organization as a part of a funding agreement, such as Nisga’a Lisims students, are eligible for health benefits through the First Nations Health Authority.
 The First Nations Health Authority covers specific health-related items and services to meet the medical and dental needs of FNHA clients.

 Students covered with FNHA are eligible to opt out of the Students’ Union plan though there are some areas the Students’ Union plan provides more coverage.
 Many First Nations clients find it advantageous to keep their Coast Mountain Students’ Union benefits as students are able to stack their coverage rates and pay less out-of-pocket expenses when receiving health related items and services.
 Students with sponsored education may not be provided financial support for the costs of the Students’ Union health and dental plan, be sure to connect with the sponsor.